pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

             ->(null)
     }

+`rights` and `lefts` are from `FP::Either`, and take a sequence containing `Either`, and return a sequence containing just the `Right`s, or `Left`s, correspondingly, but stripped of the wrapping.

-In a sense, thanks to doing breadth-first search, we're back at the approach using `stream_cartesian_product` I hinted at above: checking all the combinations of two lists first; then all the combinations with three lists, etc. Although `maybe_choose_optim_2` will be faster since it optimizes one of the combinations via `%ns`.
+In a sense, thanks to doing breadth-first search, we're back at the approach using `stream_cartesian_product` that I hinted at above: checking all the combinations of two lists first; then all the combinations with three lists, etc. Although `maybe_choose_optim_2` will be faster since it optimizes one of the combinations via `%ns`.
 That could also